jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Set ```callFunction``` to be False, if you don't want to call any associated functions.
     By default, you can't select a disabled item.
 You can change this by setting `override` to be True.

+* `.renameOptionBoxItem(title, item, newName, callFunction=False)`
+    This will rename the specified item in the named OptionBox.
+    Set ```callFunction``` to be True, if you want to call any associated `change` functions.

 * `.clearOptionBox(title, callFunction=True)`
-    This will set the OptionBox back to its first item (even if it's disabled).
+    This will set the named OptionBox back to its first value (even if it's disabled).
     Set ```callFunction``` to be False, if you don't want to call any associated functions.

 * `.clearAllOptionBoxes(callFunction=False)`